zephirworks/curry-powder/README.md

 Configuration:

-* `$treesaver-chrome-maximum-mobile-width`  The cutoff point for chromes for small-screen devices.
+* `$curry-chrome-maximum-mobile-width`  The cutoff point for chromes for small-screen devices.
 Any device wider than this will use "normal" grids, anything smaller will use "small" chromes.
 Defaults to 480px (the width of an iPhone in landscape orientation).